DICE has released several big Battlefield 1 updates but there are still a number of Battlefield 1 problems plaguing Xbox One, PS4 and PC owners.

 The new installment in the Battlefield series has received excellent reviews but the game isn’t perfect.
 Far from it.

-Despite the developer’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and EA DICE has a lot of work to do ahead of its first major Battlefield 1 DLC release (They Shall Not Pass) in March.
+Despite the developer’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and EA DICE has a lot of work to do ahead of its next major Battlefield 1 DLC release (In The Name of the Tsar) later this year.

 Here are some of the more common Battlefield 1 problems and some potential solutions for those issues.
-We’ll continue to update this with new fixes so check back for frequent updates.
+We’ll continue to update this with new fixes so check back for frequent changes.

 How to Fix Battlefield 1 Installation Problems